 Finally, if you do have a wood-burning stove with a dedicated air supply, the Zehnder MVHR range has a “Fireplace mode” to ensure the home is always slightly positively-pressurised.

-If you are researching an MVHR for your home and have found this guidance helpful, please use our Contact Page to send us an email.
+If you are researching an MVHR for your home and have found this guidance helpful, please use our Contact Page to send us an email if you have any questions or queries about MVHR.